Boulder Station

-Sometimes they have cheap games out here on the Boulder Highway, but they aren't the best option for gaming and fun.
-Boulder is probably the least fancy and most blue-collar of the Stations, and it's rougher around the edges, with less appetizing food options.
+Sometimes they have cheap games out here on the Boulder Highway, but Boulder Station isn't the best option for tourist fun.
+This Station is rougher around the edges than some other Station properties, and it generally has less appetizing food options.
 Maybe that's why we sort of like it.

 Room Quality: The prevailing opinion of the rooms is that they are both clean and neat, and fine if that's all you want.
 Really, if there is a text book somewhere with a standard hotel room in it, this is where they got the photo.
 The decor is neutrals like brown and a little red, room size is average.
 The bathrooms are standard hotel/motel with a tub/shower combo.
 The furnishings are dark and standard--a bed or beds, a dresser and a table with a couple chairs.
 CAUTION: Beware of outrageous mandatory "amenity fees" that will be tacked on to your room rate.